-Selmani approaches the idea of perceived reality by deconstructing formations of social, political and cultural topics that have been embodied around him.
-At a young age, he was told to worship a country that no longer existed, which caused him to form a basis of scepticism towards any supposedly given reality.
-He later used this as a beneficial tool to reconstruct his beliefs into visual artefacts.
+Selmani approaches the idea of perceived reality by deconstructing formations of social, political, and cultural topics that have been embodied around him.
+At a young age, he was told to worship a country that no longer existed, which caused him to form a basis of skepticism towards any supposedly given reality.
+He later used this as a beneficial tool to reconstruct his beliefs into visual artifacts.
 In 1999, old simulacra have been replaced by new simulacra; the ornaments of a previous space have been refurbished in order to unfold with new meanings but also new uncertainties.
-Selmani confronts himself as a spectator of this “on-going event”, but rather positions himself as an actor, enacting his performances based on his personal histories, beliefs and doubts.
+Selmani confronts himself as a spectator of this “on-going event”, but rather positions himself as an actor, enacting his performances based on his personal histories, beliefs, and doubts.

 selmanidriton (at) gmail dot com